jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Dependencies And Decisions

+- Decision Date: 2026-09-22.
+Assigned from Backlog to Milestone.
+The reproduction environment and investigation plan remain to be defined.
+Status stays Open; assignment alone does not accept or authorize implementation.
 - D14; recorded 2026-09-15 as unresolved work.
-Assignment waits for a defined reproduction environment and investigation priority.
+Reproduction still needs a defined environment and investigation plan after assignment.

 ##### Implementation Plan